When Strong Conviction Becomes a Cognitive Trap

 Final Takeaway

-Confirmation bias in portfolio management is the systematic overweighting of evidence that supports an existing position.
+Confirmation bias in investing is the systematic overweighting of evidence that supports an existing position.

 It operates through:

-Most holding mistakes are not caused by bad original analysis.
+Most portfolio mistakes are not caused by weak original analysis.

-They arise when good analysis continues long after the evidence stops supporting it.
+They happen when good analysis continues long after the evidence stopped supporting it.

-Recognizing the moment when a thesis ends — and a new analysis must begin — is where much of the recoverable capital in a biased portfolio actually lies.
+Recognizing the moment when a thesis ends—and a new analysis must begin—is where much of the recoverable capital inside a biased portfolio actually exists.